ei3kf/Python/README.md

 Python
 ======

-Collection of Python scripts I've written.
+Collection of Python scripts I've written - some good, some bad, some WTF was I thinking....

-73 ei3kf
+73 Andy EI3KF